BCLS South Facade

 Arizona Briefs Collection

-The Law Library holds briefs from the Arizona Supreme Court and the Arizona Court of Appeals, Division One.
-Our print and microform collections are incomplete and no longer updated.
+The Law Library holds Arizona Supreme Court and Arizona Court of Appeals, Division One briefs in print and microfilm.
+Our briefs collection is incomplete and no longer updated.

 Where are the briefs located?